bbauska/UofM-AdvStyling/readme.md

 But in all honesty, it's a bit of a trick question.

-If you\'re assuming min-width, if you\'re doing mobile first, put the rules on the bottom.
-If you\'re using somebody else\'s code and they didn\'t use that mobile first paradigm, and they\'re searching for max width, then it's completely the opposite you want to put those rules at the top.
-It can be tricky, and that\'s why I encourage you, to get into good habits at the beginning, and continue them as you get better and better at coding responsive design.
+If you&apos;re assuming min-width, if you&apos;re doing mobile first, put the rules on the bottom.
+If you&apos;re using somebody else&apos;s code and they didn&apos;t use that mobile first paradigm, and they&apos;re searching for max width, then it's completely the opposite you want to put those rules at the top.
+It can be tricky, and that&apos;s why I encourage you, to get into good habits at the beginning, and continue them as you get better and better at coding responsive design.